loxabeauty/js-assessment/README.md

-# Loxa Beauty: JS Interview Assignment
+# Loxa Beauty: JS Assessment

 To get started, you will need to install [Node](https://nodejs.org/).
 Note that on Windows, there are some reports that you will need to restart